About the Fellowships & Awards Program

 -

-The education of girls and women was something that Susan believed in and she devoted time and expertise to contributing to this cause.
-The CFUW Charitable Trust and CFUW members acknowledge Susan’s strong leadership by awarding the inaugural CFUW 100th Anniversary Legacy Fellowship in Susan’s memory.
+Originally dedicated to Susan Murphy, former National President of CFUW and Chair of the CFUW Charitable Trust Board, this award is dedicated to past members who have made significant contributions to the work of CFUW.We know that the education of girls and women is something that the members of CFUW believe in and many of them devoted time and expertise to contributing to this cause.
+The CFUW Charitable Trust and CFUW members want to acknowledge their leadership by awarding Legacy Fellowship in their memory.

 The Fellowship is awarded to a woman who has completed one calendar year of a doctoral program, at the time of application.
 The PhD thesis research/project must focus on advancing gender equality.
 It is not restricted to a specific field of studies.
 The Fellowship is tenable in Canada or abroad.